-- An effective course being presented at Coursera is a specialization offered by UC Davis.
-The course is called Coaching Skills for Managers.
+- UC Davis offers an effective course called Coaching Skills for Managers via Coursera.
 The course offers research behind effective coaching skills and creates a foundation for transforming teams.
-It is available online, which is very convenient.

-- This course at Learning Tree International offers coaching skills-building for teams.
+- This course at Learning Tree International offers coaching skill building for teams.
 They collaborate with organizations to enhance team effectiveness and boost productivity.
-It can be delivered privately at any desired location, or online.
+It can be delivered privately at any desired location or online.

 - Performance Consultants has had global success building managers with coaching skills that increase productivity.
 Their workshops have helped many organizations across the globe.
 They were pioneers in coaching skills for managers.

-Our website is overflowing with transformative tools that can be used in developing your coaching skills.
+Our website is overflowing with transformative tools that can be used to develop your coaching skills.

-This tool helps leaders to motivate others through a self-assessment of needs.
-This exercise facilitates behavioral change while embracing self-determination theory.
+This tool helps leaders motivate others through a self-assessment of needs.
+This exercise facilitates behavioral change while embracing Self-Determination Theory.
 People tend to get in their own way with maladaptive behaviors from time to time.
 This tool serves clients through empathy, relatedness, and autonomy in self-development of personal behavior change.

-This self-critic job description tool is helpful in allowing an outside perspective.
-It helps to distance one from that inner critic that plagues so many in personal performance.
+The Catching Your Critic worksheet will help distance you from that inner critic that plagues so many in personal performance.

-There is an abundance of helpful tools in our toolkit for building communication, goals, community, listening, empathy, compassion, and many other skills that serve the best managers and leaders well.
-A good leader will always be learning how to better serve those around them.
-This resource is massively helpful for any leader seeking to improve themselves and their organization.
+There is an abundance of helpful tools in our Positive Psychology Toolkit© for building communication, goals, community, listening, empathy, compassion, and many other skills that serve the best managers and leaders well.
+A good leader is always learning how to better serve those around them.
+This resource is massively helpful for leaders seeking to improve themselves and their organization.